17 Top-Rated Attractions & Things to Do in Weimar

 Weimar is famous as the center of classical literature in Germany.
-Luther, Cranach, and Bach all lived and worked in the town, but Weimar's greatest period began in the 18th century when it became home to the likes of Goethe, Schiller, and Nietzsche.
-In the 19th century, it was the turn of Germany's great composers, while its Art School - birthplace of the Bauhaus movement - attracted many now famous painters.
+Luther, Cranach, and Bach all lived and worked in the town, but Weimar's greatest period began in the 18th century, when it became home to the likes of Goethe, Schiller, and Nietzsche.
+In the 19th century, it was the turn of Germany's great composers, while its Art School - birthplace of the Bauhaus movement - attracted many now famous painters and designers.
 It was also in Weimer's National Theatre that the German National Assembly met after WWI and adopted the constitution of the Weimar Republic, and in 1920, the city became capital of the Land of Thuringia.

 See also: Where to Stay in Weimar

-1 Goethe House and National Museum
+1. Goethe House and National Museum

 Adjoining the historic old White Swan Inn, Goethe House (Goethes Wohnhaus), a simple Baroque building constructed in 1709, was where Johann Wolfgang von Goethe, one of Germany's most famous writers, lived from 1782 until his death in 1832.
 This large former residence now houses the Goethe National Museum (Goethe-Nationalmuseum).
-Founded in 1885 and furnished just as it was in Goethe's time, this well-preserved home contains his art and scientific collections, along with his reception room.
+Founded in 1885 and furnished just as it was in Goethe's time, this well-preserved building consists of his library (which also served as his study), along with his reception room.

 Address: Frauenplan 1, 99423 Weimar

-2 The Bauhaus Museum
+2. The Bauhaus Museum

 With a focus on the Bauhaus movement's early days in Weimar - it was founded here in 1919 - the Bauhaus Museum is an excellent resource for one of the world's most important design styles.
 It is located in a stunning modern building that does the movement proud, and which also serves as the hub of the city's cultural district.
-Highlights of a visit include a chance to see works by the movement's founder, Walter Gropius, as well as by his contemporaries and students, plus displays tracing the school's work in Weimar, along with examples and prototypes.
+Highlights of a visit include a chance to see works by the movement's founder, Walter Gropius, as well as by his contemporaries and students.
+Other notable displays trace the school's work in Weimar, along with examples and prototypes.

 Address: Theaterplatz 1, 99423 Weimar

-Schiller House was the home of Friedrich Schiller, famous for his poetry and plays, as well as his friendship with Goethe.
-Now a museum, this was Schiller's home from 1802 until his death in 1805.
-Along with its richly furnished rooms in period style, the Schiller Museum boasts a large collection of material relating to his life and work, as well as artifacts, documents, and manuscripts of his last writings, including William Tell and The Bride of Messina.
+Located in the same building, the Schiller-Museum (Schillers Wohnhaus) boasts a large collection of material relating to his life and work, as well as artifacts, documents, and manuscripts of his last writings, including William Tell and The Bride of Messina.
 English language audioguides are available.

 Address: Schillerstraße 12, 99423 Weimar

-Address: Palais 3 99423, Weimar
+Address: Am Palais 3, 99423 Weimar

-5 The Duchess Anna Amalia Library
+6. The Duchess Anna Amalia Library

-Housed in the Green Palace (Grünes Schloss), a huge Renaissance building constructed in 1563 and designated a UNESCO World Heritage Site, the Duchess Anna Amalia Library - also referred to as the Historical Library - houses one of Germany's most important collections of classic literature with more than a million books all told.
-Highlights of the collection include medieval signatures, some of Europe's first printed books, along with maps, globes, artwork and artifacts, and the private library of the philosopher Friedrich Nietzsche.
+Housed in the Green Palace (Grünes Schloss), a huge Renaissance building constructed in 1563 and now part of the Weimar Classical UNESCO World Heritage Site, the Duchess Anna Amalia Library (Herzogin Anna Amalia Bibliothek) - also referred to as the Historical Library - houses one of Germany's most important collections of classic literature with more than a million books all told.
+Highlights of the collection include medieval signatures, some of Europe's earliest printed books, along with maps, globes, artwork and artifacts, and the private library of the philosopher Friedrich Nietzsche.

 Address: Platz der Demokratie 1, 99423 Weimar

-6 The Herder Church
+7. The Herder Church

 Address: Herderplatz 99423, Weimar

-7 The Castle Museum
+8. The City Castle

 Address: Burgplatz 4, D-99423 Weimar

-8 The Ducal Vault and Historical Graveyard
+9. The Ducal Vault and Historical Graveyard

 Weimar's main cemetery, Fürstengruft Historischer Friedhof, is famous as the final resting place of both Goethe and Schiller, who were laid to rest here side-by-side.
-This fact, along with the cemetery's many splendid monuments and park-like setting is well worth a visit.
+This fact, along with the cemetery's many splendid monuments and park-like setting, makes it a top thing to see in Weimar.
 The cemetery's domed Neoclassical chapel was built in 1827 and houses the Ducal Vault containing the remains of Goethe, Schiller, and Grand Duke Carl August (their bodies were interred here some years after their deaths).

 Address: Am Poseckschen Garten, 99423 Weimar

-9 Memorial Buchenwald
+10. Memorial Buchenwald

 To the north of Weimar rises the 478-meter-high Ettersberg, notorious as the place where the Nazis established the Buchenwald concentration camp in 1937 and where an estimated 56,000 people died.
 Now a memorial site, Memorial Buchenwald (Gedenkstätte Buchenwald) is a sobering reminder of the horrors of fascism.
 The memorial, which includes the Grove of Honor and a bell-tower, was laid out on the southern slope of the hill at the site of mass graves.